Most people with any interest in bikes will have at least a passing familiarity with the materials that are used to make them.

 However, we’re not all pro riders looking to save every last gram.

 Add on the weight of components (which will be the same in each case), graciously accept that we do not have the hungry whippet physique of Bradley Wiggins and then acknowledge that we would ideally like the frame to survive more than one season on our pot-holed roads, and suddenly the weight differential of the frame material becomes a little less important.

 So that concludes my appraisal of the use of steel as a bike-making material.
 I hope you find it interesting and enjoyable.

 It is a standard part of the road cyclist’s mindset to be in a permanent state of wanting to buy a new bike.
 I’m always considering my n+1 options, including purchasing a custom steel-framed bike made by a local framebuilder.
-If you’d like to read more about that, you can find the post here.

 Here are links to the other posts in this series on bike materials:

 - Sportive Cyclist’s Guide to Bike Frame Materials: Wood

 - Sportive Cyclist’s Guide to Bike Frame Materials: Titanium